-Indicator Recommended Control Measures 2.1 N/A 2.2 N/A For sources of material originating directly from the forest of origin, primary producers may demonstrate one or a combination of the following control measures: Indigenous Peoples with legal and/or customary rights within the Forest Management Unit do not oppose the Forest Manage Plan. ent 2.3 Guidance: oppose = opposition demonstrated through active litigation, blockade, protest or other significant conflict of substance magnitude. antial An agreement exists between Indigenous Peoples and the resource manager/supplier that follows the principles of Free, Prio Informed Consent (FPIC). r and 3.
-An Indigenous-led or co-developed land use plan is in place within the supply area.
-Guidance: A land use plan in the context of this control measure is considered 'Indigenous-led' or 'co-developed' if the follow ving
+Indicator Recommended Control Measures 2.1 N/A 2.2 N/A For sources of material originating directly from the forest of origin, primary producers may demonstrate one or a combination of the following control measures: Indigenous Peoples with legal and/or customary rights within the Forest Management Unit do not oppose the Forest Management Plan.
+2.3 Guidance: oppose = opposition demonstrated through active litigation, blockade, protest or other significant conflict of substantial magnitude.
+An agreement exists between Indigenous Peoples and the resource manager/supplier that follows the principles of Free, Prior and Informed Consent (FPIC).
+3. An Indigenous-led or co-developed land use plan is in place within the supply area.
+Guidance: A land use plan in the context of this control measure is considered 'Indigenous-led' or 'co-developed' if the following

 Indicator Recommended Control Measures criteria are in place.
 Either: one or more Indigenous communities have entered into a government-to-government agreement with a province regarding the creation and implementation of a land use plan ("Agreement"), OR the affected Indigenous community has consented to the process and plan outcome, as evidenced by a public declaration and resolution of the Indigenous governing body ("Consent").
 If there is an Agreement, it must: address forest management activities, AND establish a mutually agreed mechanism to monitor the implementation of the land use plan.
-If there is Consent but not an Agreement, the land use plan must: 4. address forest management activities.
-Best efforts to engage with Indigenous Peoples with legal and customary rights within the Forest Management Unit to understand if/how these rights are violated as a result of forest management activities, is demonstrated.
-Guidance: 'Best efforts to engage' should be aligned with the attributes of a ' culturally appropriate ' engagement process.
-Refer to the FSC Canada National Forest Stewardship Standard (FSC-STD-CAN-01-2018) for a definition and discussion of 'culturally appropriate' engagement.
+If there is Consent but not an Agreement, the land use plan must: address forest management activities.
+4. Best efforts to engage with Indigenous Peoples with legal and customary rights within the Forest Management Unit to understand if/how these rights are violated as a result of forest management activities, is demonstrated.
+Guidance: 'Best efforts to engage' should be aligned with the attributes of a 'culturally appropriate' engagement process.
+Refer to the FSC Canada National Forest Stewardship Standard (FSC-STD-CAN-01-2018) for a definition and discussion of 'culturally appropriate' engagement. non-primary producers (applicable for sources of material not originating directly from the forest of origin): 5.
 A dispute resolution process is established specifically to address issues arising from violations of the right of Indigenous People related to forest management activities.
 The dispute resolution process is implemented in the event a dispute of substantial magnitude arises with the supply area.
-Prima ary producer.
+Prir mary producer.
 An entity that receives materials (roundwood or chips) directly from the forest of origin.